-If you apply for a multiple-entry visa, you should note that each time you travel you must arrive first in the country which issued your visa.
+If you apply for a multiple-entry visa, you should note that each time you travel you must arrive first in the country which issued your visa (Please note the Irish Short-Stay Visa Waiver Programme has been extended until 31 October 2021).

-How do I know if I have the right visa?
+· How do I know if I have the right visa?